-The days needed to make a trip like this are 4, although it can be done in up to 3 days, the best way to go places like those you will see in Machu Picchu and the Sacred Valley of the Incas is with patience, since the best the Incas made their cities, and in a more subtle way, in the constructions made in the new cities founded by the Spaniards, are the details.
+The days needed to make a Cusco and Sacred Valley trip like this are 4, although it can be done in up to 3 days, the best way to visit places like the ones you will see in Machu Picchu and the Sacred Valley of the Incas is patiently, since the best thing to do the Incas made in their cities, and in a more subtle way, in the constructions made in the new cities founded by the Spaniards, are the details.

-If you plan this trip well, it is likely to become the trip of a lifetime
+If you plan well your Sacred Valley and Machu Picchu Tour, it is likely to become the trip of a lifetime.

 The Cusco tourist ticket includes the best places in the city, the Cathedral of Cusco is probably the first place you visit in your journey through the ancient capital of the Inca Empire, then you can walk to the Coricancha.
 After going to the archaeological centers on the outskirts of the city, start with Sacsayhuaman then Qenqo, Puca Pucara and Tambomachay.
 Most of the organized City tours end in the Main Square of Cusco, before 7 pm.